-- In early stages of keratoconus: glasses or soft contact lenses can correct mild astigmatism.
+- In the early stages of keratoconus: glasses or soft contact lenses can correct mild astigmatism.

-- In moderate stages of keratoconus: rigid gas-permeable contact lenses (RGPs) provide a good level of visual correction, but do not slow the progression of the condition.
+- In moderate stages of keratoconus: rigid gas-permeable contact lenses (RGPs) provide a good level of vision correction but do not slow the progression of the condition.
 These lenses create a smooth front surface for the eye.

 Intacs Corneal Implants